-Removing availability of flavored products may also decrease initiation and use.
-The 2018 HYS found that, accessing products through non-social sources (e.g., buying from a store, the internet, or a vending machine) was most common among 12th graders (26%) compared to 10th (14%) and 8th graders (16%).66 A separate survey of over 1,700 youth aged 15 to 17 years who reported vaping in the past 30 days found that 78.2% owned their own vaping device, with 32.2% purchasing their device online and 22.3% purchasing it in a vapor shop or lounge.85 A survey with 9th and 12th grade students in California found that 9.3% reported buying tobacco products (including hookah, e-cigarettes, and cigarettes) from retailers directly.86
+The 2018 Washington Healthy Youth Survey (HYS) found that, accessing products through nonsocial sources (e.g., buying from a store, the internet, or a vending machine) was most common among 12th graders (26%) compared to 10th (14%) and 8th graders (16%).
+A separate survey of over 1,700 youth aged 15 to 17 years who reported vaping in the past 30 days found that 78.2% owned their own vaping device, with 32.2% purchasing their device online and 22.3% purchasing it in a vapor shop or lounge.
+A survey with 9th and 12th grade students in California found that 9.3% reported buying tobacco products (including hookah, e-cigarettes, and cigarettes) from retailers directly.
 Social availability was also a large access point, with 72.8% of youth reporting using someone else's vaping device in the past 30 days, and 80.5% who borrowed stating that they borrowed from a friend.
-So In Washington State, results of the HYS found roughly 65% of students currently using tobacco and electronic vapor products reported accessing them through social sources (e.g., giving money to someone, "bumming", from a person 18 or older, and taking from a store or family).
-A survey with 9th and 12th grade students in California found that 55% reported getting tobacco products (including hookah, e-cigarettes, and cigarettes) from peers.
-One researcher suggested that, "social sources might be even more important for vaping than for smoking cigarettes; cigarette smokers likely get cigarettes from other people only when they do not possess their own, but vapers use others' devices even when they have their own."
+In Washington State, results of the HYS found roughly 65% of students currently using tobacco and electronic vapor products reported accessing them through social sources (e.g., giving money to someone, "bumming", from a person aged 18 years or older, and taking from a store or family).
+A survey with 9th and 12th grade students in California found that 55% reported getting tobacco products (including hookah. e-cigarettes, and cigarettes) from peers.
+One researcher suggested that, "social sources might be even more important for vaping than for smoking cigarettes; cigarette smokers likely get cigarettes from other people only when they do not possess their own, but vapers use others' devices even when they have their own."58